jshah/blog/_posts/2020-06-08-my-essential-mac-applications.md

 ---
-layout: post
-title:  "My Essential Mac Applications"
+title: My Essential Mac Applications
 date: 2020-06-08 10:00:00 -0700
-categories: mac applications software
+categories: [Productivity, Tools]
+tags: [mac, applications, setup, recommendations]
+redirect_from:
+  - /2020/06/08/my-essential-mac-applications.html
+  - /2020/06/08/my-essential-mac-applications/
 ---
 A list of the essential Mac applications I have installed on my computer.
 Hope you find something new or useful.